atakankarakoc/atakankarakoc/README.md

 ### Hi there 👋
 # 💫 About Me:
-🌱 I’m currently learning React and .Net<br>
+🌱 I’m currently learning React Native and NodeJs<br>

 # My Projects
 - [💳 E-commerce](): A straightforward e-commerce application